- A Dangerous Intimacy: Mansfield Park and Playing at Love By Lona Manning

 - Jane Austen’s Easter The history of Easter and its Georgian celebration

-- Subscription Libraries and the Rise of Popular Fiction The influence of the “Three Volume Novel” on “Literary Degradation”
+- The Subscription Library and the Rise of Popular Fiction The influence of the “Three Volume Novel” on “Literary Degradation”

 - Sydney Gardens, Bath A little bit of wilderness in the heart of Bath.

-- The Regency Debutante A Young Girl out for her first Season…
+- Exploring The Regency Debutante A Young Girl out for her first Season…

 - Sport Hunting in Regency England Riding to Hounds and other Manly pursuits